Bisacodyl: Administration

-When bisacodyl is administered orally, it is usually taken at breakfast.
-Oral administration is known to produce no action for more than eight hours and then to work suddenly and relatively quickly.
-This is especially true if more than 10 mg is taken at one time.
-Normally, the dosage is 5 or 10 mg, but up to 30 mg can be taken for complete cleansing of the bowel before a procedure.

 When administered rectally in suppository form, it is usually effective in 15 to 60 minutes.
 For optimal use, if used as a suppository, it is recommended that bisacodyl be given after breakfast to synchronize with the gastrocolic reflex.
-Two suppositories can be inserted at once if a very strong, purgative, enema-like result is needed.
-A few hours after the initial evacuation, there can be a secondary action which will continue as long as there is unexpelled bisacodyl present in the rectum.

 As a commercially prepared micro-enema, it is usually effective in 5 to 20 minutes.

 Mechanism of action

-Bisacodyl works by stimulating enteric neurons to cause peristalsis, i.e., colonic contractions.
+Bisacodyl works by stimulating enteric neurons to cause peristalsis (i.e., colonic contractions).
 It is also a contact laxative; it increases fluid and salt secretion.
 The action of bisacodyl on the small intestine is negligible; stimulant laxatives mainly promote evacuation of the colon.